 The drive up from the city had been both disorientating and familiar.
-It is strange to see in the same panorama both the turquoise ripples of the Mediterranean and mountains heavily laden with flashing snow, petering out to a light dusting of castor sugar lower down.
+It is strange to see in the same panorama both the turquoise ripples of the Mediterranean and mountains heavily laden with flashing snow, petering out to a light dusting of icing sugar lower down the slopes.
 Familiarity emanated from the solid traditional houses of creamy stone and orange roof brick, windswept Grecian trees with branches of smoke tendrils, green poplars.
 All the signs were in Arabic and the dust of the Middle East was in the air, yet it felt like Southern Europe.
 And Lebanon is in fact the perfect balance between these two worlds.

 Two days later I was snowshoeing through cedar forest around the historic Qadisha Valley, overlooking the church of Bcharre that stands like a bastion of faith below a small ski resort, atop cascading waterfalls.
 We spent a night in a beautiful stone auberge, watching a pink sunset descend upon the glittering snow.
 In the nearby restaurant that looked like a country kitchen, we drank red wine from the monastery below in the valley and ate vegetable soup from hand-fired clay bowls.
 I felt like a character in a Hemingway novel.